IainStevenson/docker.multi.service.reverse.proxy/readme.md

 To document the research needed to produce;

 * Docker orcestration of a set of microservices
-* A common domain URL scheme with different services sserving different url paths
+* A common domain URL scheme with different services serving different url paths
 * A Secure API service an /api url path
 * A common security domain allowing social identities and role based access